jingjieyeo/esg-nlp/README.md

 # Analysing ESG report using Natural Language Processing
-## Updated by Jingjie Yeo: Tested to work on Anaconda Python 3.7 with MacOS Catalina
+## Updated by Jingjie Yeo to work on Anaconda Python 3.7 with MacOS Catalina

 ## Summary
 Environment, Social and Corporate Governance (ESG) refers to the three central factors in measuring the sustainability and societal impact of an investment in a company or business.
 These criteria help to better determine the future financial performance of companies (return and risk).